HEST SADDLE HINTS AND RIDING SAFETY TIPS

 10. Safety Stirrups are essential with any saddle that has a closed D ring for the Stirrup leathers.
 In most cases this applies to treeless saddles only.
 However, safety stirrups are a wise choice for use with any saddle.

 11. Please always use a mounting block.
 If you're out on the trail and need to dismount, it is usually quite easy to find a tree stump, fallen tree, a raised area on the ground or a low area in the ground where your horse will be lower than you...unless you live in the desert where it is very flat and there are no trees: then I guess you have no alternative other than to mount from the ground.
-Just know that pulling down on your saddle to mount, is very bad for your horses back and comfort.
+Just know that pulling down on your saddle to mount, is very bad for your horses back.